Indiana H.S. softball coach orchestrated murder of ex-fiancé with the help of former player, says prosecutor

 E.J. said that after they began driving away from the bridge that night, they turned around.

 Det.
-Ben Schwartz (at foot of bridge): They drive right past him … and they stop right there where my car's sitting.
+Ben Schwartz (at foot of bridge with Green): They drive right past him … and they stop right there where my car's sitting.
 And E.J. and — and Shelby get out …

 E.J.
 STEPHEN: I was going to call 911, and I got scared, and then I threw his phone in the river. …